JeffreySanford/harmonia/docs/GETTING_STARTED.md

 Before starting, ensure you have:

-- ✅ Windows 10/11 with WSL2 or native Windows development tools
+- ✅ Windows 10/11 with administrative access
 - ✅ 16GB+ RAM (32GB recommended for AI workloads)
 - ✅ 200GB+ free disk space (models are large!)
-- ✅ Administrative access to your machine
+- ✅ Native MongoDB 8.0+ or Docker Desktop (for ML container)

 ---